 This field is only available when defining global settings, i.e. when the (global) option is selected from the Site drop-down list.

-Sets the address of the mail server where the bounced emails are stored.
+Sets the the domain name or IP address of the mail server where bounced emails are stored.
 POP3 is used to check the server and monitor bounced emails.

 Specifies the number of the port used to connect to the mail server.

-Sets the user name used for authentication against the mail server.
+Sets the username for authentication against the mail server.

-Sets the password used for authentication against the mail server.
+Sets the password used together with the User name when connecting to the mail server.

 - Click Save.